BYUcs236ta/cs236_Decker_Goodrich/Labs/Lab3.md

 ### TODO for the project

 **(NOT REQUIRED FOR THE LAB)**
-1. Import your code from project 2b
+1.Import your code from project 2b
 2. Create database class
 	1. A database should have a map\<string,Relation*\> in it to store the relation
 	2. Questions: